 Now out in Socio-Economic Review!

 R&R, but sidetracked at the moment.
 A descriptive paper detailing severe data issues in existing empirical work, offering insights on the importance of loss making companies and evaluating the impact of methodological choices on reported outcomes.
-Still needs some work.Title: Productivity, market power and rent sharing.
+Still needs some work.The impact of labour unions on productivity, market power and rent sharing.
 A Regression discontinuity design.